bionic-gpt/bionic-gpt/website/content/blog/llm-hardware/index.md

 * **Streaming results**.
 We want users to see replies to their queries feeding back in real time.
 This is going to give the best user experience.
 * **Batching**.
 If there are 5 users in the queue, we want each user to get feedback straight away.
 Not wait for each user to complete their query in turn.

+The following inference engines support continous batching as well as an Open AI compatible API.
+[Text Generation Inference](https://github.com/huggingface/text-generation-inference), [vLLM](https://github.com/vllm-project/vllm) and there are more.

 ## Conclusion

-Assuming our assumptions are in the correct ball park then you're looking at hardware costs of **$20,000+ or more to support 1000 users**.
+Assuming our assumptions are in the correct ball park then you're looking at hardware costs of approximately **$5000 to support 1000 users**.

 If you disagree with our conclusion or have some feedback, you can raise an issue on [our github](https://github.com/bionic-gpt/bionic-gpt) or [contact us](https://bionic-gpt.com/contact/).